Top 10 shortest completed test matches in the history of cricket

 2. Australia vs South Africa – 109.2 overs (Melbourne, 1935)

-The shortest test match was recorded between Australia and South Africa at MCG before India and South Africa broke the 89-year-old record in Test cricket.
+The shortest test match was recorded between Australia and South Africa at the MCG before India and South Africa broke the 89-year-old record in test cricket in 2024.
 It saw South Africa’s two lowest test scores.
 Australia batted once and made 153 runs in 54.3 overs.
 In reply, South Africa were bowled out for 36 runs (23.2 overs) and 45 runs (31.3 overs) in their two innings.
 Australia won that game by an innings and 72 runs, which ended in 109.2 overs.

 1. South Africa vs India – 107 overs (Cape Town, 2024)